chastik/WissKI/01_Session/01U_Welcome-Warm-up.md

 We were supported by Elias, who created a pipeline that converts draw.io diagrams into WissKI Pathbuilder XML files.

+This allows...

-This allows ontology-based application profiles to be generated automatically for WissKI, simplifying data entry while keeping the underlying semantic structure consistent.
+* ontology-based application profiles to be generated automatically for WissKI,
+* simplifying data entry
+* while keeping the underlying semantic structure consistent.

 ## Objectives